Octahedral developing of knot complement II: Ptolemy coordinates and applications: The obstruction class and the cusp shape

 For each crossing $c_i$ we denote by $d_i$ the diagonal of the bottom quadrilateral of $\overline{o_i}$ parallel to $D$.
-In Figure \ref{fig:z_short_edge} the diagonal $d_i$ is homotopic to the composition of two short-edges $\circled[10]{p} \ast \circled[10]{m}$.
-From the equations \eqref{eqn:z_short} and \eqref{eqn:w_short} one can check that the sum of these short-edge parameters is $\lambda(c_i)$.
-The $\rho(\lambda_D)$-part of the equation \eqref{eqn:peri} follows from the fact that the composition $d_1 \ast \cdots \ast d_n$ is homotopic to the blackboard framed longitude $\lambda_D$.
-In a similar manner, the meridian $\mu$ is homotopic to the composition of two short-edges $\circled[10]{p} \ast \circled[10]{o}$ and the sum of these short-edge parameters is $1$.
-This proves the equation \eqref{eqn:peri}.
+Precisely, the diagonal $d_i$ is homotopic to the composition of two short-edges $\cl{p} \ast \cl{m}$ in Figure~\ref{fig:z_short_edge}.
+From the equations \eqref{eqn:z_short} and \eqref{eqn:w_short} one can check that the sum of those two short-edge parameters is $\lambda(c_i)$.
+This implies that if we let $\lambda_D$ be the blackboard framing longitude, then

+Similarly, the meridian $\mu$ is homotopic to the composition of two short-edges $\cl{p} \ast \cl{o}$ and the sum of these short-edge parameters is $1$.
+That is,